AnthonySteven/github-usaurus/docs/how-to-deploy-docusaurus-website-to-github-pages.md

 ---
-title: How to Deploy a Docusaurus website to GitHub Pages
+title: How to deploy a Docusaurus website to GitHub Pages
 ---

 # Introduction